-My most memorable inspection the seller left an apple pie cooling in the oven we smelled as we entered the door with a note for us to help ourselves and plates and utensils on the cabinet.
+Chris's most memorable inspection the seller left an apple pie cooling in the oven he smelled as he entered the door with a note for us to help ourselves and plates and utensils on the cabinet.
 No better way to start an inspection than on a positive note.
 YOU ARE STILL SELLING!
-You don't even care to hear about the worst inspection I experienced.
+You don't even care to hear about the worst inspection Chris has experienced.

 Note About Access: The inspector will not inspect any area which you specifically ask not be inspected.
 Be aware that this could be considered a breach of your contract with the buyer.
 Every effort will be made not to disturb your personal belongings and furniture during the inspection.

 Items you should specifically check out and address:

 - Verify that the water supply is ON at the kitchen or bathroom tap by running water for one minute.
 The flow should be strong and steady.
 Also, verify that hot water is available.